 This is a 45 day no questions asked return policy.
 So if they don’t like the cookware, they can return it back to us and we’ll pay for return shipping from 45 days of the date of purchase.
 It is definitely the best return policy in the cookware industry.~Chip Malt, CEO & Co-founder, Made In Cookware

 So far, in this Made In cookware review, I’m really impressed with their offering, starting with the quality of their products, the made in America appeal, and the fact that they stand behind their products with a 45 day risk free trial as well as a lifetime warranty.

 The only thing I can say is that since they have a ‘choose your lid’ option, I would really have liked lids with the 8” and 12” fry pans.
 I know, I know, that’s hardly a deal breaker and most fry pans don’t come with lids anyway.
 But anyway, I reached out to the company to ask.
 Turns out they are already developing a lid for the 12″ pan, though they don’t have a time frame for it yet!

 So there you have it.
-I think I’m ready to pass my final verdict on Made In cookware:
+I think I’m ready to pass my final verdict in this Made In cookware review:

 AND THE VERDICT IS…?

 Made In cookware gets a strong buy recommendation from The Cookware Advisor.